 1. MPS patients experience localized or regional pain that is confined to one area of the body, while fibromyalgia involves diffuse pain that affects several areas.

 2. Fibromyalgia patients have “tender points,” while MPS patients have “trigger points.”
 Tender points are areas of tenderness around joints, but not the joints themselves.
 They hurt when pressed with a finger.
 A trigger point is a sore point that, in addition to hurting when pressure is applied, triggers a referred pain in a different area of the body.

 3. With many MPS cases, the pain resolves with treatment of the offending stimulus, while the pain of fibromyalgia has a higher chance of being chronic.

-MPS is often present in the fibromyalgia patient, but not all MPS patients also suffer from fibromyalgia.
-With both MPS and fibromyalgia, fatigue, stress and depression can exacerbate symptoms.
+MPS is often present in fibromyalgia patients, but not all MPS patients also suffer from fibromyalgia.
+With both MPS and fibromyalgia, fatigue, stress, and depression can exacerbate symptoms.